hafbau/lecture_notes/w10d1/README.md

 - Learned about routes scoping in rails.
 In particular we scoped all api endpoints with '/api/v1' including versioning
 - We also learned the difference between scoping and nested resources.
 - Using faker to create dynamic (random) seed data.
-- Learned about `--api` flag to `rails new` which scaffolds json endpoints rather than rendering views.
+- Learned about `--api` flag to `rails new` which scaffolds json endpoints rather than rendering views

 ## Today's Agenda